-If you are like me you love to travel, exploring new places and revisiting old favorite haunts.
+If you are like me you love to travel, exploring new places, revisiting old favorite haunts or having a stag do party in Budapest.
 In my 20s, it was harder to fulfill my wanderlust with a lighter wallet, so I learned a few tricks to maximize my trips while minimizing the cost.
 In fact, traveling almost anywhere in the world is easier and cheaper, thanks to the world wide web.

 A few extra clicks and tricks can save you hundreds of dollars in up front and hidden fees.
 If you put in a little work and have a little flexibility, these travel tips and hacks can get you on your way.
 Where do you want to go first?
 Follow my advice and hit the skies.

 There are a number of search engines, and I've tried them all.
 However, all are not equal.
 Here are some of my favorites: